How do you actually choose a mattress? Our lead product tester breaks down the essential steps.

 How do you choose a mattress for a child?

 To choose a mattress for your child, you’ll want to take into account their age.
 Ideally, you’ll want something that will work for them throughout the years, from childhood to adolescence.
 The next step is to consider the size of the bed.
 Usually, kids can do well on Twin or Twin XL mattresses, even as they grow.
-However, if you want extra room for growth, you might consider investing in a Full mattress.
+However, if you want extra room for when they get older, you might consider investing in a Full mattress.

 Some brands, such as Saatva and Helix, make beds for children, so these could be a great place to start looking.
 In general, the mattress should provide a good blend of pressure relief and support to help ensure your little one sleeps well.